yongrenjie/genesis-paper/README.md

 ## Raw data

 Since the raw data is quite large (875 MB before compression), it's not in the repository itself.
-You can download a compressed version either from Zenodo (LINK), or from a GitHub release (LINK).
+You can download a compressed version either from [this GitHub release](https://github.com/yongrenjie/genesis-paper/releases/tag/final-revision), or Zenodo if you prefer that (LINK).

 ## Figures